williaz/RmNotes/README.md

 the accrued interest and dirty price on a US Treasury bond, (page 112)
 4. Explain and calculate a US Treasury bond futures contract conversion factor.
 (page 114)
-5.
-6.
-7.
-8.
-9.
-10.
-11.
-12.
-Calculate the cost o f delivering a bond into a Treasury bond futures contract, (page 114)
+5.Calculate the cost o f delivering a bond into a Treasury bond futures contract, (page 114)
-Describe the impact of the level and shape of the yield curve on the cheapest-todeliver Treasury bond decision, (page 114)
+6.Describe the impact of the level and shape of the yield curve on the cheapest-todeliver Treasury bond decision, (page 114)
-Calculate the theoretical futures price for a Treasury bond futures contract.
+7.Calculate the theoretical futures price for a Treasury bond futures contract.
 (page 115)
-Calculate the final contract price on a Eurodollar futures contract, (page 117) Describe and compute the Eurodollar futures contract convexity adjustment, (page 117)
+8.Calculate the final contract price on a Eurodollar futures contract, (page 117) Describe and compute the Eurodollar futures contract convexity adjustment, (page 117)
-Explain how Eurodollar futures can be used to extend the LIBOR zero curve, (page 118)
+9.Explain how Eurodollar futures can be used to extend the LIBOR zero curve, (page 118)
-Calculate the duration-based hedge ratio and create a duration-based hedging strategy using interest rate futures, (page 118) Explain the limitations of using a duration-based hedging strategy, (page 119)
+10.Calculate the duration-based hedge ratio and create a duration-based hedging strategy using interest rate futures, (page 118) 11.Explain the limitations of using a duration-based hedging strategy, (page 119) 12.
 ### 40. Swaps
 1. Explain the mechanics o f a plain vanilla interest rate swap and compute its cash flows, (page 123)